bencsbalazs/2021-06-28-minesweeper/NOTES.md

 - Check the number of bombs around the clicked field
   - The field should be empty
+- Create functon what marks the bombs with a \*
+- Should add an action to the steps

 > Pomodoro 4

 - Note